Yobubble/Yobubble/README.md

 # Hello there! 👋

-I'm Yobubble, a passionate web and mobile developer based in Thailand.
+I'm Yobubble, a passionate software developer (love cool thing) based in Thailand.